animal-tree/Writing-stuff/BadStuff26-Wants-DNA-epigenetics.md

 (2) complexity of backpropagating conscious rational experience to the body

-(3) conflicting interests of centraliz_*ing*_ decentralized forces (as time progresses) case in point the arangement of this essay into 3 bullet points
+(3) conflicting interests of centraliz_*ing*_ decentralized forces (as time progresses). case in point the arrangement of this essay into 3 bullet points

-Well, the "latter-half" of it.